valtimo-platform/valtimo-frontend-libraries/CODING-GUIDELINES.md

 ### Attribute sorting

 On an element inside your template code, keep to the following sorting of attributes

 - Structural directives like `*ngIf` and `*ngFor`
+- Angular directives such as `ngStyle` and `ngClass`
 - Inputs sorted alphabetically
 - Outputs sorted alphabetically
 - Other attributes like `class`, `tabIndex` etc. - sorted alphabetically

 ### Whitespace between siblings

 If two elements are on the same level in the DOM hierarchy, put whitespace between these elements, in order to improve readability.

 #### **`test.component.html`**

 ```angular2html
 <div>
   <p>test</p>